jedestep/msched/README.md

 ```

 ### Turning output into events
 In some cases (such as using msched alongside [fabric](http://fabfile.org)), it's impractical or unsightly to have database code in your application logic where it's otherwise not used.
-In this case, you can wrap the outputs of your code (to stdout and stderr) as an event.
+At the same time, you may want low-volume but mission-critical alerts to be logged in your database and also trigger an alert (in a fabric example, a failure returned by the ssh client).
+In this case, you can wrap the outputs of your code (stdout and stderr) as an event.

 ```python
 import sys